SonarSource/sonarlint-vscode/README.md

 The only thing you need is a Java Runtime (JRE) 8 installed on your computer.

-SonarLint should automatically find it but you can also explicitely set the path where the JRE is installed using the 'sonarlint.ls.javaHome' variable in VS Code settings.
-For example
+SonarLint should automatically find it but you can also explicitly set the path where the JRE is installed using the 'sonarlint.ls.javaHome' variable in VS Code settings.
+For example:

     {
         "sonarlint.ls.javaHome": "C:\Program Files\Java\jre1.8.0_131"